cfhamlet/os-spage/README.md

 It is common to write Spage to size-rotate-file, we choice [os-rotatefile](https://github.com/cfhamlet/os-rotatefile.git) as default back-end.

-__Notice__: os-spage should not be used for strict serialization/deserialization purpose, it will lose type info when written, all data will be read as string after all.
+__Notice__: os-spage should not be used for strict serialization/deserialization purpose, it will lose type info when written, all data will be read as string(unicode python2) after all.

 # Install